ecabigting/letsgo/todocli/NOTES.md

 fmt.Println("Address of x:", &x)     // Output: Address of x: <some memory address>
 ```

+> GOOD TO KNOW: any declaration of `struct`, `function` or `variable` names in upper case characters makes them public while lower case makes them private.
+This means these are accessible from other packages in the same scope.

 ### Key Points to remember

 1. Pointer Assignment: